Forward and Backward Bellman equations improve the efficiency of EM algorithm for DEC-POMDP: Modified Bellman EM Algorithm

 However, it is unclear how small $L_{\max}$ can be compared to $T_{\max}$ by setting $F(x,\bs{z};\bs{\theta}_{k-1})$ and $V(x,\bs{z};\bs{\theta}_{k-1})$ as the initial functions $f(x,\bs{z})$ and $v(x,\bs{z})$.
 Therefore, numerical evaluations are needed.
 Moreover, in the first iteration, we cannot use the results of the previous iteration, $F(x,\bs{z};\bs{\theta}_{k-1})$ and $V(x,\bs{z};\bs{\theta}_{k-1})$.
 Therefore, in the first iteration, we set $f(x,\bs{z})=p_{0}(x,\bs{z};\bs{\nu}_{k})$ and $v(x,\bs{z})=\bar{r}(x,\bs{z};\bs{\pi}_{k})$ because these initial functions guarantee $L_{\max}\leq T_{\max}$ from Proposition \ref{prop: L is smaller than T by the contractibility of the Bellman operators}.

-MBEM is summarized as Alg. \ref{alg: MBEM}.
-The M step of Alg. \ref{alg: MBEM} is exactly the same with that of Algs. \ref{alg: EM} and \ref{alg: BEM}, and only the E step is different.
+MBEM is summarized as Algorithm \ref{alg: MBEM}.
+The M step of Algorithm \ref{alg: MBEM} is exactly the same as that of Algorithms \ref{alg: EM} and \ref{alg: BEM}, and only the E step is different.
 The time complexity of the E step in MBEM is $\mcal{O}((|\mcal{X}||\mcal{Z}|)^2L_{\max})$.
 MBEM does not use the inverse matrix, which resolves the drawback of BEM.
-Moreover, MBEM can reduce $L_{\max}$ by the contractibility of the Bellman operators and the arbitrariness of the initial functions, which can resolve the drawback of EM.
+Moreover, MBEM can reduce $L_{\max}$ by the contractibility of the Bellman operators and the arbitrariness of the initial functions, which can resolve the drawback of~EM.